 I recall asking Mitsubishi Motors Philippines ad and promo manager Arlan Reyes about it at that time.
 His response in a nutshell?
 Japanese engineers came, found nothing and noted that possible cause was unsecured floor mats.

-My own encounter with a "victim" came some months later, when I got a call from a person asking for advice on the issue.
+My own encounter with a “victim” came some months later, when I got a call from a person asking for advice on the issue.
 It was from a second-degree connection who knew I wrote for Top Gear Philippines.
-The story relayed to me by the vehicle owner mirrored what was already online on the then-active blog.
-It happened to my mom/dad/uncle/friend/driver/friend-of-a-friend/dog/cat/fish, and "he or she has been driving for many years."
+The story relayed to me by the vehicle owner mirrored what was already online on a viral blog post.
+It happened to my mom/dad/uncle/friend/driver/friend-of-a-friend/dog/cat/fish, and “he or she has been driving for many years.”
 The operator of the vehicle claimed that the midsize SUV suddenly accelerated out of control, and that the harder he stepped on the brakes, the louder the engine roared.
-I informed my caller of the commonality of his account with all the other incidents--the kind of data that he needed to collect from the other "victims" if they wanted to do their own investigation.
+I informed my caller of the commonality of his account with all the other incidents—the kind of data that he needed to collect from the other “victims” if they wanted to do their own investigation.
 I also told him that in my world, the pedal that made the engine roar was called the accelerator.